 - Solid Intro APR Promotion.
 This card has a 0% APR promotion on balance transfers and purchases for 12 billing cycles, which is great news for new cardholders who need to transfer high-interest balances from other accounts or fund large upfront purchases.
 Some competing cards, such as Capital One Quicksilver (0% APR for nine months) have shorter (or nonexistent) promotional APR periods.

-- Has a Foreign Transaction Fee.
-This card comes with a 3% foreign transaction fee, which is a detractor for cardholders who travel outside the country – including those taking road trips to Canada or Mexico.
-Capital One Quicksilver and Discover it both waive foreign transaction fees.
+- Has an International Transaction Fee.
+This card comes with a 3% international transaction fee, which is a detractor for cardholders who travel outside the country – including those taking road trips to Canada or Mexico.
+Capital One Quicksilver and Discover it both waive international transaction fees.